Microsoft Office 2007: SmartArt

 SmartArt, found under the Insert tab in the ribbon in PowerPoint, Word, Excel, and Outlook, is a new group of editable and formatted diagrams.
 There are 115 preset SmartArt graphics layout templates in categories such as list, process, cycle, and hierarchy.
 When an instance of a SmartArt is inserted, a Text Pane appears next to it to guide the user through entering text in the hierarchical levels.
 Each SmartArt graphic, based on its design, maps the text outline, automatically resized for best fit, onto the graphic.
 There are a number of "quick styles" for each graphic that apply largely different 3D effects to the graphic, and the graphic's shapes and text can be formatted through shape styles and WordArt styles.
 In addition, SmartArt graphics change their colors, fonts, and effects to match the document's theme.

 File formats

 Office Open XML

 Microsoft Office 2007 introduced a new file format, called Office Open XML, as the default file format.
 Such files are saved using an extra X letter in their extension (.docx/xlsx/pptx/etc.).
 However, it can still save documents in the old format, which is compatible with previous versions.
-Alternatively, Microsoft has made available a free add-on known as the Microsoft Office Compatibility Pack that lets Office 2000, XP, and 2003 open, edit, and save documents created under the newer 2007 format.
+Alternatively, Microsoft has made available a free add-on known as the Microsoft Office Compatibility Pack that lets Office open, edit, and save documents created under the newer 2007 format.

 Office Open XML is based on XML and uses the ZIP file container.
 According to Microsoft, documents created in this format are up to 75% smaller than the same documents saved with previous Microsoft Office file formats, owing to the ZIP data compression.

 Files containing macros are saved with an extra M letter in their extension instead (.docm/xlsm/pptm/etc.).